ossf/package-analysis/README.md

   collects package behavior data through static and dynamic analysis of each package.
 - A [loader](./function/loader/) - pushes the analysis results into BigQuery.
-- (Deprecated) a [fillindexes](./cmd/fillindexes/) utility - backfills analysis
-  results into a FireStore database.
-- (Deprecated) an [api server](./cmd/server) - allows the FireStore database to be queried.

 The goal is for all of these components to work together and provide extensible, community-run infrastructure to study behavior of open source packages and to